Why The Trophy Photo?

 The photo also allows me to teach my children reverence for life and respect for animals and the food they provide us.
 I tell them about how the circle of life actually works and how we treat animals with kindness and never with cruelty or cause them unnecessary suffering.
 This photo allows me to teach them that even Mom can go out and bring back food to the table.
 It allows me to teach my girls, if they put their minds to it, can do anything that the boys can do.
 So you see, this photo is SO much more than a picture with the dead deer.
 It is a memory of the entire experience and when I look at it I get to relive all of it.

 I don’t care for the term “Trophy Photo.”
 What does “trophy” really mean anyway?
 Like a photograph, it means different things to different people.
 Yes, I am proud of the accomplishment.
 The trophy to me is the meat, the antlers, the fur and the memories.
 All of which are used and cherished.
 I am proud that I am a female who is able to accomplish this in such a male dominated sport/industry/field.
-I am happy to be able to feed my family clean, antibiotic and hormone free meat.
-I feel good when I am not contributing to factory farming.
+I am happy to be able to feed my family clean, antibiotic and hormone (artificial) free meat.
+I feel good that I am not contributing to factory farming.
 Hunting is a far more humane way to produce meat to eat.

 Yes, I understand the “sadness” people feel when they see a hunting photo.
 I think the feeling is completely normal.
 There is room to feel sadness, respect, reverence and excitement when referring to hunting.